z0rs/blog/_posts/2020-11-29-reversing-readline.md

 date: 2020-11-29 00:00:00 +0800
 ---

-## Situation

-Muta from `SomeOrdinaryGamers` uploaded a video on *Redline Stealer* on Aug 14, 2022, which infected Martin Shkreli.

 ### Key Points
 - *Redline Stealer* has the ability to communicate with multiple C2 hosts.
 - *Redline Stealer* has the ability to present a message box to the user upon execution.